-BIG in South London, which stands for Business, Innovation and Growth, brings together the world-class knowledge, expertise and facilities of the six universities in the sub-region; Kingston University, Roehampton University, Wimbledon College of Arts, St Marys University, London South Bank University and Sussex Innovation Centre, for the benefit and economic recovery of South London based businesses and communities.
+BIG in South London, which stands for Business, Innovation and Growth, brings together the world-class knowledge, expertise and facilities of the six universities and colleges in the sub-region; Kingston University, Roehampton University, Wimbledon College of Arts, St Marys University, London South Bank University, Spurgeon’s College and Sussex Innovation Centre, for the benefit and economic recovery of South London based businesses and communities.

 It was launched at a Leadership Summit attended by Leaders of the partner Borough Councils and Vice-Chancellors of the partner universities, with Rt Hon Chris Skidmore MP, former Universities Minister, as the keynote speaker.

 Building strong partnerships

 The six partner universities and colleges, which serve a total student population of 45,000, already have an impressive array of services on offer to start-up founders, businesses and not for profits including world-class research expertise, student and researcher business placements, professional short courses and access to specialist facilities.